postsharp/Metalama.Documentation/content/conceptual/aspects/testing/debugging-aspects.md

 Debugging the compile-time logic of an aspect is currently difficult because the compiler does not execute your source code.
 Instead, the transformed code is produced from your source code and stored under an unpredictable path.

+> [!WARNING]
+> Normal debugger breakpoints in aspects will not work.
+You must insert code that calls the debugger API.

 ## Debugging compile-time logic

 To debug compile-time logic:

 1. Inject breakpoints straight into your source code:

-    - In a build-time method such as `BuildAspect`, call <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
+    - In a _build-time_ method such as `BuildAspect`, call <xref:System.Diagnostics.Debugger.Break?text=Debugger.Break()>.
-    - In a template method, call <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.
+    - In a _template_ method, call <xref:Metalama.Framework.Aspects.meta.DebugBreak?text=meta.DebugBreak()>.

-    > [!WARNING]
-    > Normal debugger breakpoints will not work.
-You must have a breakpoint directly in your source code.

 2. Attach the debugger to the process: